Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Most banks won’t refinance a timeshare mortgage because the resale value is low.
 However, there are lenders that specialize in timeshare refinancing and can offer you a slightly lower payment.

 For example, LightStream — a branch of SunTrust bank — offers timeshare refinance loans to US citizens with good credit.
-The interest rates are fixed and start at 5.99%.
-There are no original fees or prepayment penalties, and you can apply online.
+While interest rates vary, there are no original fees or prepayment penalties and you can apply online.